LaserSafety/LaserSafety.github.io/start.md

   padding: 0;
 }

-/* Style the content */
 article {
+  flex-grow: 1;
+  padding: 20px;
   background-color: #f1f1f1;
+}

+/* Style the footer */
+footer {
+  background-color: #777;
   padding: 10px;
+  text-align: center;
+  color: white;
 }

-/* Responsive layout - makes the menu and the content (inside the section) sit on top of each other instead of next to each other */
+/* Responsive layout - makes the two columns/boxes stack on top of each other instead of next to each other, on small screens */
 @media (max-width: 600px) {
-  nav {
+  section {
-    width: 100%;
+    flex-direction: column;
   }

-  article {
+  nav, article {
     width: 100%;
   }
 }

 /* Style the footer */
 footer {